Nursing (ADN)/Nursing Transition (LVN to ADN)

 TUBERCULOSIS SCREEN: (Documentation not required until after acceptance into the ACC ADN program.)

-- EITHER submit report of a TB screen (PPD, quantiferon, or T-spot) stating negative results;
+- EITHER submit report of a TB screen (two-step PPD or quantiferon) stating negative results;

 - TB screen or chest x-ray must be current throughout the entire semester; if yours expires before the end of a semester, you must repeat the TB screen or x-ray and turn in the report before that semester starts.